KristoferMar/Database-Guide/README.md

 SQL Dump
 - By default, sqldump writes information as SQL statements to the standard output.
 You can save the output in a file:
 <b><i>mysqldump --user=wikiadmin --password=wikipw --host=db.mywiki.com wikidb > wikidb.sql</i></b>

+# Flyway

+It works like git..
+It's a version control for your database.